 It is vital that the victim’s fears, anxiety and safety concerns are given priority beginning at the investigative and charging stages as well as during the pendency of defendant’s sentence.
-It is equally as important that an accurate evaluation and assessment of needs be made as to ensure provision of essential services.
+It is equally as important that an accurate evaluation and assessment of needs be made as to ensure the provision of essential services.

-To assist prosecutors, law enforcement personnel and victim-witness personnel successfully meet these challenges; the National District Attorneys Association presents the Prosecuting Sexual Assaults and Related Crimes course.
+To assist prosecutors, law enforcement and victim-witness personnel successfully meet these challenges; the National District Attorneys Association presents the Prosecuting Sexual Assaults and Related Crimes course.

 The program’s tentative topics include:

-- Why Do We Call Them Accusers?
-Stopping Victim Blaming Behavior
+- Changing Mindsets: Stopping Victim Blaming Behavior

 - Manner Of Death: Sexual Assault Homicides

 - Pro Active Cross Examination of Defendants and Their Witnesses

 - The Impact of Crawford on Sexual Assault trials, including Witness Intimidation Issues